Solicitation provisions and contract clauses

 Overview

-FAR 9.104-7 prescribes the specific solicitation provisions and contract clauses that contracting officers must include in solicitations and contracts to ensure contractor responsibility.
-The section outlines which FAR clauses and provisions apply based on contract value thresholds and agency funding sources, focusing on certifications regarding responsibility, tax matters, and felony convictions.
-These requirements help agencies assess the integrity and responsibility of potential contractors before award and ensure ongoing compliance during contract performance.
+FAR 9.104-7 outlines the specific solicitation provisions and contract clauses that contracting officers must include in solicitations and contracts to ensure contractor responsibility.
+The section mandates the use of various FAR clauses and provisions based on contract value thresholds and agency-specific appropriations, focusing on certifications regarding responsibility, tax matters, and felony convictions.
+These requirements help agencies assess the integrity and eligibility of potential contractors before award.

 Key Rules